|Do you know where your variables are?|

-You will have to do some more reading of the DBI
+You will have to do some more reading of the DBI docs.

 They say about selectall_arrayref:

 This utility method combines "prepare", "execute" and "fetchall_arrayref" into a single call.
 It returns a reference to an array containing a reference to an array (...snip...) for each row of data fetched.As your SQL never returns more than one row with one field, you are probably rather looking for selectrow_array:

 This utility method combines "prepare", "execute" and "fetchrow_array" into a single call.
 If called in a list context, it returns the first row of data from the statement.So you code becomes:

 How you link the first part of your code to the second part is a profond mystery to me, so I abstain from commenting.

 A program should be light and agile, its subroutines connected like a string of pearls.
 The spirit and intent of the program should be retained throughout.
 There should be neither too little or too much, neither needless loops nor useless variables, neither lack of structure nor overwhelming rigidity." - The Tao of Programming, 4.1 - Geoffrey JamesMy blog: Imperial Deltronics